AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

     **Start date as a Dimension**

-    Set the Start date as a dimension to clearly identify the start date of your data block.
-This is helpful if you have a regularly scheduled report that has a rolling date range or if you have an unconventional date range and you need to be clear of the start date.
+    Set the **[!UICONTROL Start date]** as a dimension to clearly identify the start date of your data block.
+This is helpful if you have a regularly scheduled report that has a rolling date range or if you have an unconventional date range and you need to be clear on the start date.

     ![Screenshot showing the Start date in the list of dimensions.](./assets/start-date-dimension.png){width="30%"}